chetstone/MalaModeDocs/docs/timer/index.md

 You can choose from several color themes for the timer.;

 ## Timer Presets
+Save your current counter settings by touching the icon
+<span class="material-icons">playlist_add</span>
-Save your current counter settings by touching the icon in the top right of the Navigation bar and entering a name for your preset.
+in the top right of the Navigation bar and entering a name for your preset.
 To use a preset, touch the name of the current preset in the title bar and choose your new one.
 To delete a preset, touch the preset name in the title bar and swipe right-to-left on the preset you want to delete and select the red *Delete* button.
 If you have *Premium Service* and are logged in to your account, your presets are saved in the cloud and synchronized to all your devices.